pglez82/travisreact_tut/README.md

 This project shows how to create a new react webapp and configure it using travis in order to enable continuous integration.

 ## Setting up the enviroment
-We are going to prepare the enviroment user docker.
+We are going to prepare the enviroment using docker.
 This way we will ensure that the setup will work without depending on our local setup.
 Lets create a Ubuntu 16.04LTS container as our development enviroment:
 ```
 docker run -it -v "$PWD/Proyectos/travisreact_tut":/webapps -p 3000:3000 --name travisreact_tut ubuntu:16.04
 ```